cityofaustin/vision-zero/etl/cad_incidents_import/README.md

 ## Deployment + CI

-(TODO)

-A github action is configured to build and push this ETL's image to the Docker hub whenever files in this directory are changed.
+A github action is configured to build and push this ETL's image (`atddocker/vz-cad-incidents-import`) to Docker hub whenever files in this directory are changed.

 The ETL itself is deployed via [atd-airflow](https://github.com/cityofaustin/atd-airflow).